Binary Mechanisms under Privacy-Preserving Noise: Proof of the Main Results

-\end{remark} Our next step is to use the idea of bias indexing to relax the constraint set in \eqref{eq: simplified_optimization}.
-Observe that the definition of $\alpha_n(\cdot)$ in equation \eqref{eq: bias_indexing} and the condition \eqref{eq: mirrored_b} jointly imply the following set inclusion:
+Our next step is to use the idea of bias indexing to relax the constraint set in~\eqref{eq:simplified_optimization}.
+Observe that the definition of $\alpha_n(\cdot)$ in~\eqref{eq:bias_indexing} and the condition~\eqref{eq:mirrored_b} jointly imply the following set inclusion:

-Therefore, the value to the following \textit{relaxed} minimization problem is \textit{smaller than or equal} to the value of the optimization problem in \eqref{eq: simplified_optimization}:
+Consequently, we can relax the constraint set of the original problem and arrive to the following program: